kubernetes/kops/docs/topology.md

 A subnet of type `DualStack` is like `Private`, but supports both IPv4 and IPv6.

-On AWS, this subnet type is used for nodes, such as control plane nodes and bastions, which need to be instance targets of a load balancer.
+On AWS prior to kOps 1.29, this subnet type is used for nodes, such as control plane nodes and bastions, which need to be instance targets of a load balancer.

 ## Utility Subnet